HiddenHarmsHub/comparison-interface/docs/configuration.md

 The ```exportPathLocation``` is required and determines where exported data files are saved when the database is exported.

+There is also a required boolean key ```renderCookieBanner```, which determines whether the user is asked to accept the website cookies when first opening the website.
+The text for the cookie banner is stored in the language file but it you want to customise if for a particular project then the ```siteCookiesText``` key can be added to the project configuration with the string you want to display.

 Three required boolean values determine which links appear in the header of the webpage.
 If any of these booleans are set to true either the corresponding link key or the corresponding html key is required.
-If using the link key this should point to a [published google document](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop).
-If using the html key then the HTML fragment should be wrapped in a ```<div>``` and contain the HTML you want to be displayed in the template.
-The template will take care of the header itself.
+The key required depends on how you want to make the page available.
+If you want to point to a [published google document](https://support.google.com/docs/answer/183965?hl=en&co=GENIE.Platform%3DDesktop) then the link key should be used.
+If you want to provide the page as HTML there are two options.
+If you can write your own HTML then you can provide a fragment of HTML rather than a whole page.
+The fragment should be wrapped in a ```<div>``` and contain the HTML you want to be displayed in the template.
+If you can't write your own HTML then you can create a word document and save it as 'web page, filtered' with the `.html` suffix.
+In both cases the template will take care of the header itself, the HTML just needs to contain the content you want to display.
+If you choose one of the HTML options then the html key should be used to give the path to the HTML file.
+If ensuring that the website is accessible is important to you then the best option would be to write your own HTML fragment and make sure that it follows the WCAG guidelines.

 The keys and their corresponding link/html keys are listed below.